uewik/Text-Editor/README.md

 The text editor has the following key features/functionalities:

 1.Spelling Suggestion: Misspelled words will be highlighted with red color.
-When the user right clicks one of the misspelled words, a list of suggested words will be shown and the user can select the right word.
+In the meanwhile, a list of suggested words will be shown and the user can select the right word.

 2.AutoComplete: Whenever the user starts to input a word, a list of suggested words will be shown at the bottom and the user can select the word he/she wants.